 Manual Installation Using Tunnelblick

-1. Download Tunnelblick and the Mac OS Configuration files package available on the ExpressVPN website.
+1. Download Tunnelblick and the Mac OS Configuration files package.

 2. Unzip the VPN configuration files.